rasgointelligence/PyRasgo/README.md

 # About Us
-PyRasgo is maintained by <a href="https://rasgoml.com" target="_blank">Rasgo</a>.
+PyRasgo is maintained by *[Rasgo](https://rasgoml.com)*.
 Rasgo's enterprise feature store integrates with your data warehouse to help users build features faster, collaborate with team members, and serve features to models in production.

 <i>Built for Data Scientists, by Data Scientists</i>